This is a guestpost from Crisp Chat.

 Examples of in-app messages use case

-As per this example, in-app campaigns are used to promote specific offers and drive users to better growth income.
+As per this example, in-app campaigns are used in ecommerce stores to promote specific offers and drive users to better growth income.

 Familiarize user with new features